-(AP) Canada's government on Tuesday approved a proposed pipeline to the Pacific Coast that would allow oil to be shipped to Asia, a major step in the country's efforts to diversity its oil industry.
+(AP) Canada's government on Tuesday approved a controversial proposed pipeline to the Pacific Coast that would allow oil to be shipped to Asia, which would be a major step in the country's efforts to diversify its oil exports.

-The approval Tuesday was expected.
-Conservative Prime Minister Stephen Harper has been a staunch supporter of Enbridge's proposed Northern Gateway pipeline after the U.S. delayed a decision on TransCanada's Keystone XL pipeline that would take oil from Alberta to the U.S. Gulf Coast.
+Conservative Prime Minister Stephen Harper has called Canada an emerging energy superpower and he has been a staunch supporter of the pipeline after the U.S. delayed a decision on TransCanada's Keystone XL pipeline that would take oil from Alberta to the U.S. Gulf Coast.

 Enbridge's pipeline would transport 525,000 barrels of oil a day from Alberta's oil sands to the Pacific to deliver oil to Asia, mainly energy-hungry China.
 About 220 large oil tankers a year would visit the Pacific coast town of Kitimat and opponents fear pipeline leaks and a potential tanker spill on the pristine Pacific coast.

 Harper has said Canada's national interest makes the pipelines essential.

 He was "profoundly disappointed" that U.S. President Barack Obama delayed a decision on the Texas Keystone XL option, and spoke of the need to diversify Canada's oil industry.
 Ninety-seven percent of Canadian oil exports now go to the U.S.

 Meanwhile, China's growing economy is hungry for Canadian oil.
 Chinese state-owned companies have invested more than $40 billion in Canadian energy in the past few years.

 "They are watching this very, very closely," said Wenran Jiang, an energy expert and special adviser to Alberta's Department of Energy.